Bills fire coach Rex Ryan ahead of last game of season

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

+Buffalo has allowed 30 or more points five times and allowed more than 400 yards offense four times, both matching last year’s total.
+Opposing running backs also enjoyed three of the top six outings against Buffalo in team history.

+Miami’s Jay Ajayi had 206 yards rushing on Saturday after a 214-yard outing against Buffalo in October.
+And Le’Veon Bell had 236 yards rushing — the most against Buffalo in franchise history — in Pittsburgh’s 27-20 win at Buffalo on Dec.
+11.

-The Bills also said on Twitter that Ryan’s brother, Rob Ryan, was fired from his position as an assistant head coach with the responsibility to oversee defense.
-Rob was hired in January to improve a defense that finished 19th in the NFL last year.
+The Bills also fired Ryan’s twin brother, Rob Ryan, from his position as an assistant head coach with the responsibility to oversee defense.

-Rex Ryan came to Buffalo saying this would be his last job after six seasons with the Jets.

-The Bills owners, Terry and Kim Pegula, hired Ryan as a defensive specialist with the belief that he could bring the team back to relevance.
+This has been a difficult year for the Ryans, who mourned the death of their father, Buddy Ryan, in June.

 Buffalo’s drought is tied for the fifth-longest in league history, and the longest since the New Orleans Saints failed to make the playoffs during their first 20 NFL seasons (1967-86).